-Co-founder and Head, Knowledge Sattva Consulting
+Co-Founder and Head, Research Sattva Media and Consulting Pvt.
+Ltd.

 This session will take a deep dive into just one of the myriad of challenges discussed in the morning breakout, morning hunger.
 It will examine what innovative solutions are being fostered and nurtured to address the issue.
 It will look at the power of partnerships – corporate, philanthropic, research, government – to direct their financial and non-financial resources to deliver measurable, tangible contributions to address hunger focusing on getting breakfast to more people globally so that, at the very least, no child should go to school hungry.
 This workshop will examine case studies that illustrate successful approaches to solving this problem, one of the many in the nutrition sector, but that can offer transferable and scalable solutions to the other issues, like stunting and malnutrition that others are tackling.
 It looks to teach people how to ‘fish’ vs ‘giving them the fish’, thus providing sustainable and long-term solutions.

 - partnering to solve hunger – (Global Food Banking Network representative),

 - building sustainable change – (Bill and Melinda Gates Foundation)

 - building a social enterprise around providing nutritious, affordable breakfast to the bottom of the pyramid sector (the Breakfast Revolution)

 - providing breakfast as part of the first 1,000 days (Save the Children)

 - providing breakfast as part of an education program (Khon Thai Foundation)

 - partnering with corporates around nutrition initiatives that leverage their social impact (TINI)

 - Illustrate benefits of breakfast to children with a focus on educational outcomes to lead to generational change